wongyouth/open_taobao/README.md

       :parent_cid => 0
     )

-The return data will be converted to Hash automatically.
+The return data will be converted to a Hash automatically.

 ### plain ruby